 As this is my sixth (and most profitable) year in online business, these are by far the biggest small business lessons I’ve ever shared.
 I’ve gone from a hobbyist’s income to hitting the six-figure mark twice in one year.
-Here’s what I learned in 2016 …
+Here’s what I learned this year …

 #1 Trust the business to provide